Infection Control Annual Statement

 Legionella (Water) Risk Assessment: The practice has conducted/reviewed its water safety risk assessment to ensure that the water supply does not pose a risk to patients, visitors or staff.

-Immunisation: As a practice we ensure that all of our staff are up to date with their Hepatitis B immunisations and offered any occupational health vaccinations applicable to their role (i.e. MMR, Seasonal Flu).
+Immunisation: As a practice we ensure all staff are up to date with their Hepatitis B immunisations and offered any occupational health vaccinations applicable to their role (i.e. MMR, Seasonal Flu, Covid-19).
 We take part in the National Immunisation campaigns for patients and offer vaccinations in house and via home visits to our patient population.

 Cleaning specifications, frequencies and cleanliness: We have a cleaning specification and frequency policy which our cleaners and staff work to.
 An assessment of cleanliness is conducted by the cleaning team and logged.
 This includes all aspects in the surgery including cleanliness of equipment.

-Hand washing sinks: The practice has clinical hand washing sinks in every room for staff to use, which meet the latest standards for sinks.
+Hand washing sinks: The practice has clinical hand washing sinks in every room for staff to use, which meet the latest standards.
 We have also replaced our liquid soap with wall mounted soap dispensers to ensure cleanliness.

-All our staff undertake annual online training in infection prevention and control.
+All staff receives annual online training in infection prevention and control.

-Hand Hygiene training and audit is carried out annually.
+Hand Hygiene training and audit is carried out annually by our Lead Nurse.

 All Infection Prevention and Control related policies are in date for this year.

-Policies relating to Infection Prevention and Control are available to all staff and are reviewed and updated annually and all are amended on an on-going basis as current advice, guidance and legislation changes.
+Policies relating to Infection Prevention and Control are available to all staff and are reviewed and updated annually.
+All are amended on an on-going basis as current advice, guidance and legislation changes.
 The Infection Control policy is uploaded onto the Practice Intranet once reviewed with notification sent to staff.